PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 ## Github

+**The good**

+Github is great for sharing code.
+It is the industry standard for version control of large coding projects.
+If you share research data and code along with a paper it is good practice to to use [Zenodo](https://zenodo.org/) to archive a version of record, of your repository, as otherwise the link you provide will point to a folder that may have changed by the time it is viewed.

+**The bad**
-Github is great for code but you can’t really keep much data in a Github repository.
-At time of writing there was a 100Gb limit on repository sizes, and the workflow of pushing and pulling changes to the cloud is not really geared for working with large files.
+You cannot keep much data in a Github repository.
+At time of writing there is a 100Gb limit on repository sizes.
+Furthermore, the workflow of manually pushing, pulling, and merging changes to the cloud is not really geared for working with large data files.
 Repositories are, by default, publicly accessible, so it is easy to expose passwords and private data if you keep project code there.
 Versioning code with Github requires a fairly high level of tech-savvy, especially when there are multiple people contributing to, or “forking” the same repository.
-However it is the industry standard for version control of large coding projects.

-If you share research data and code along with a paper it is good practice to to use [Zenodo](https://zenodo.org/) to archive a version of record, of your repository, as otherwise the link you provide will point to a folder that may have changed by the time it is viewed.

 ## Dropbox